TrivialInteractive/Ultimate-Replay-3.0-Samples/Samples/Code Examples/Ex08_ReplayFromFile.md

 	// We assume this is assigned for this sample with a valid ReplayFileStorage instance private ReplayStorage storage = null;

-	// The name of the file that the replay will be loaded public string replayFile = "MyReplay.replay";
+	// The name of the file that the replay will be loaded from public string replayFile = "MyReplay.replay";

 	void Replay()